Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to Export Service Fabric Managed Cluster Configuration.md

 There are different methods available to export current state of a Service Fabric Managed Cluster.
 The following describes processes for using Azure portal and PowerShell with 'Az' Azure module.
 These processes can be used for Disaster Recovery, Redeployment, or as a base cluster template for duplication.

 Service Fabric Managed clusters creates a secondary resource group that contains virtual machine scale sets (vmss), load balancer, storage, and network resources.
-This secondary resource group naming convention is 'SFC_<cluster guid>'.
+This secondary resource group naming convention is 'SFC_\<cluster guid>'.
 This secondary resource group **does not** need to be exported.
 Exporting the main resource group containing the managed cluster is all that is required.

 ## Export Service Fabric Managed Cluster from Azure portal

 1. Navigate to Azure portal https://portal.azure.com.

-1. Select the resource group for the service fabric managed cluster.
+1. Select the resource group that contains the service fabric managed cluster resource.

 1. In left view panel under 'Automation', select 'Export Template'.
 Ensure 'Include Parameters' is checked, then select 'Download'.

     ![](../media/azure-export-template.png)

+1. Zip will contain a template.json and template.parameters.json that can be modified to create a new deployment or used as is to redeploy the current cluster.

 ## Export Service Fabric Managed Cluster from Azure PowerShell